halfcreative/websearch/README.md

-# webcrawler
+# Sam's Search Engine
-This is a simple python web crawler that I made for my artificial intelligence class.
+This is Sam's first search engine, written in python for a class on Artificial Intelligence.

+Currently, only the webcrawler is functional.